ADITYA964/Assignment-1/README.md

 The problem statement is to develop a deep learning model using 1 - Dimensional Convolutional Networks to do heartbeat classification from 5 types of beats using ECG time series data samples.

-## Execution of Assignment-1 using Kubernetes and Minikube
+## Execution of Assignment-1 using Kubernetes , Minikube, Azure Kubernetes Service and Azure Container Registry

 ### Method 1